Macdonald polynomials and chromatic quasisymmetric functions: Introduction

 Our main result is an expression for the integral form Macdonald polynomials in terms of chromatic quasisymmetric functions of certain graphs.
 In particular, given a partition $\mu$ we define two graphs: the \emph{attacking graph} of $\mu$, denoted $G_{\mu}$, and the \emph{augmented attacking graph} of $\mu$, denoted $G_{\mu}^{+}$.
 Both of these graphs have vertex set $\{1,2,\ldots,|\mu|\}$ and every edge of $G_{\mu}$ is an edge of $G_{\mu}^{+}$, which we write as $G_{\mu} \subseteq G_{\mu}^{+}$.
 Our main formula, which appears later as Theorem \ref{thm:integral-form-chromatic}, is

 where the precise definitions are given in Section \ref{sec:background}.

 We use this formula to obtain Schur and power sum expansions of integral form Macdonald polynomials.
 The coefficients in these expansions are not generally positive, so our formulas cannot be positive.
-Furthermore, our expansions do have some cancellation in general.
-We hope that this cancellation can be simplified, or even eliminated, in future work.
+Furthermore, our expansions do have some cancelation in general.
+We hope that this cancelation can be simplified, or even eliminated, in future work.
 These expansions, along with our main formula, are the focus of Section \ref{sec:integral-form}.

 Finally, the \emph{Jack polynomials} are another basis for the ring of symmetric functions which are obtained by taking a certain limit of integral form Macdonald polynomials.
 In Section \ref{sec:jack}, we show how to use our previous identities from Section \ref{sec:integral-form} to obtain analogous results for Jack polynomials.
 The resulting identities are much simpler in this case, and a reader new to this subject may prefer to read Section \ref{sec:jack} before Section \ref{sec:integral-form}.